2/19/2025

 Chief Operating Officer

 I mean, so kind of alluded to that a little bit earlier.
-I think, you know, we'll see we haven't reached a plateau on the cost, first of all, in the Western Hainesville.
-I mean, obviously with all the thousands of wells that were drilled up in the legacy area, you know, it is.
+I think, you know, we'll see.
+We haven't reached a plateau on the cost, first of all, in the western Hainesville.
+I mean, obviously, with all the thousands of wells that were drilled up in the legacy area, you know, it is.
 It's just small little tweaks here and there.
-It's minor things.
-It's great execution, you know, just shaves off just, you know, a day here and a day there.
+You know, it's minor things.
+It's great execution.
+You know, just shaves off just, you know, a day here and a day there.
 That's not the case in the Western Hainesville.
-In the Western Hainesville, you know, we've been going up a steep learning curve.
+In the Western Hainesville, we've been going up a steep learning curve.
 We've cut off a lot of days.
 We haven't reached a plateau yet.
-I think we're going to drive these costs, you know, lower.
-We're going to knock more days off, you know, in the future.
-More of that, I see more of just a percent reduction in cost on the drilling side and on the completion side.
-We are pumping the same, you know, the same frac job right now and all the Western Hainesville wells.
-I will make one note, you know, on slide 22, there was there in Q2, it showed a high completion cost of $1,970 a foot.
-And that is we just had one well that quarter and we popped, you know, what we call our big frac.
-We popped we popped six thousand pounds per foot on that well for a data point just to monitor how that well produces in the future compared to all our others, which is why that one stands out.
-But we've had really great execution on the completion side, you know, really today.
-So that's why I don't see the completion costs coming down as much as the drilling on a percentage basis.
+I think we're going to drive these costs lower.
+We're going to knock more days off in the future.
+More of that, I see more of just a percent reduction in cost on the drilling side than on the completion side.
+We are pumping the same frack job right now in all the Western Hainesville wells.
+I will make one note.
+On slide 22, there in Q2, it showed a high completion cost of 1,970 bucks a foot, and that is we just had one well that quarter, and we popped what we call our big frack.
+We popped 6,000 pounds per foot on that well for a data point just to monitor how that well produces in the future compared to all our others, which is why that one stands out.
+We've had really great execution on the completion side, you know, really today, so that's why I don't see the completion costs coming down as much as the drilling on a percentage basis.

 speaker